mynameis7/Spiral-Knights-Guild-Log-Analyzer/README.md

 \<log_folder\> is the path to the folder containing the logs. <br>
 \<guild_name\> is the name of the guild with a file that currently exists.<br>

-generate: generates a guild file containing all the logs. "*.guild" file to be used with the gui program
+generate: generates a guild file containing all the logs. "*.guild" file to be used with the gui program<br>
 migrate: generates a guild file containing all the logs, prompts for name change revisions after the generation.
-Primarily for moving to a new version of the data.
+Primarily for moving to a new version of the data.<br>
 merge: merges all the logs in the folder into 1 file.
-Prompts for a save name after it has completed the merging.
+Prompts for a save name after it has completed the merging.<br>